 To say, however, that having Filipino friends is no longer necessary, is implausible.

 Expanding my Filipino network: My old (and new) Pinoy friends

 As I mentioned earlier, I came in the University as the only Filipino from my scholarship which meant I had no instant constant companion and a talking buddy – a person I can freely communicate with, especially in my own language, particularly when my English has ran out (hence, the ‘obvious disadvantages’).
 This, nonetheless, did not stop me, and so should you, from finding a network of Filipino students in the UK, which I believe has an inherent value, not only for my stay in the UK, but for the enrichment of my Filipino identify in itself, as someone belonging and relating to a certain ethno-cultural context.

-First, I continued engaging with my old friends who happen to be studying in the UK as well during the same year - making plans with them, visiting them in their universities, and exploring the UK together.
-Also, I constantly communicated with my fellow Filipino scholars, my new mates, studying from different parts of the UK, discussing the different issues that we face, here in the UK, and especially back home.
+First, I continued engaging with my old friends who also happen to be studying in the UK in that same year – making plans with them, visiting them in their universities, and exploring the UK together.
+Also, I constantly communicated with my fellow Filipino scholars, my new mates studying in different parts of the UK, discussing with them the different issues that we face here in the UK and especially back home.
 It’s the simple gestures of watching your favourite Filipino TV series and celebrating birthdays with each other that makes you feel at home, far from home.